milicevickatarina/3D-Gastro-CT/README.md

 # 3D_Gastro_CT
-Three-dimensional segmentation and visualization of abdominal computed tomography scans tool
+Tool for three-dimensional segmentation and visualization of abdominal computed tomography scans